winstonchiong/decisionlabucsf.github.io/_drafts/2018-10-22_artificial-companions.md

 image: seminar_2018-10-22_photo.jpeg
 ---

-UCSF Assistant Professor of Sociology, Elena Portocolone, explained the genesis of her work-in-progress on the ethical conundrums of artificial companions designed for adults with cognitive impairment, and solicited feedback from the group.
+UCSF Assistant Professor of Sociology, Elena Portacolone, explained the genesis of her work-in-progress on the ethical conundrums of artificial companions designed for adults with cognitive impairment, and solicited feedback from the group.
 We specifically discussed issues associated with a pet avatar that expresses words of affection and is controlled by remote technicians.
 Throughout our conversation, problems of deception, privacy, and informed consent proved to be ethical